PropelAuth/nextjs/README.md

-# PropelAuth Next.js (v13 / AppRouter) Library
+# PropelAuth Next.js (v13+) Library

 [PropelAuth](https://www.propelauth.com?utm_source=github&utm_medium=library&utm_campaign=nextjs) is a user management and authentication service for your B2B/multi-tenant applications.

-This library provides a simple way to integrate your Next.js application with PropelAuth.
+This library provides a simple way to integrate your Next.js application (either AppRouter or Pages) with PropelAuth.

 ## Installation